Chart Color Schemes

 South Coogee has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the area: Woomera Reserve Upgrade - Little Bay, Sydney Metro Eastern Suburbs Extension.
-Other notable projects include Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, South Coogee to Lurline Bay Coastal Walk Connection.
-The following list details those most relevant.
+AreaSearch identified two projects expected to influence the region: Woomera Reserve Upgrade - Little Bay, Sydney (scheduled for completion in 2023), and Sydney Metro Eastern Suburbs Extension (anticipated to finish by 2024).
+Other notable projects include Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, and South Coogee to Lurline Bay Coastal Walk Connection.
+The following list highlights those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.